retaildevcrews/helm-validate-devcontainer/README.md

 ## Prerequisites

-To use this devcontainer, you'll need the following tools installed on your local machine:
+To use this devcontainer, you'll need the following tools installed on your local machine.
+Alternatively, you can use it as a Codespace, as mentioned in the section below:

 - [Docker](https://docs.docker.com/get-docker/)
 - [Visual Studio Code](https://code.visualstudio.com/download)